Disneyland to Offer Discounted Tickets of Up to 40% to Annual Passholders This Summer

 Friday is National Best Friends Day, and to celebrate, Disneyland has an incredible deal for those who have annual passports to the happiest place on Earth.

-Starting Monday, Disney passholders can purchase two single-day park hopper tickets for up to 40 percent off of the regular price, the theme park announced on its website.
+Starting Monday, Disney passholders will have the chance to purchase two single-day park hopper tickets for up to 40 percent off of the regular price, the theme park announced on its website.

+The offer is good only on days when the purchaser’s annual passport is valid, so the number of days it’s in effect will vary from pass to pass.

-Like normal admission, the ticket price is dependent on the theme park’s tiered-pricing system.
+And like normal admission, the ticket price is dependent on the theme park’s tiered-pricing system.

 The cheapest ticket under the deal is the value park hopper, which costs $89.
 The price is well below the $147 it costs to get into both parks in one day, and is also cheaper than the $97 price for a single-day, one-park ticket.